 A Volunteer Management Council charts the direction of the charity.
 In addition, a panel of consultants comprising leading experts in various paediatric sub-specialities, serve on our Advisory Board.

-A small team of full-time staff headed by an executive director handle the day-to-day running of the charity.
+A small team of full-time staff headed by the deputy executive directors, handles the day-to-day running of the charity.